Research Application Process

 Applications take a minimum of four weeks to be assessed (longer in complex or contentious research requests) and therefore should be submitted well in advance of the intended commencement date.
 This will allow the agency to scope the resourcing requirements and consult with relevant stakeholders within the WA Police Force.

 Both successful and unsuccessful applicants will be informed in writing of the outcome of their application.
-If a research proposal is approved, the researcher will be required to return a signed copy of the ‘Code of Conduct for Research’ to the Research Governance Unit, prior to the commencement of the research, or release of any requested data.
+If a research proposal is approved, the researcher will be required to return a signed copy of the ‘Code of Conduct for Research’ to Research Governance, prior to the commencement of the research, or release of any requested data.

 Research Ethics Approval